sarinderv/linux/README.md

 Here are the steps I followed for this assignment:

+# Part A
-Part A - build and install new kernel version
+Build and install new kernel version:

 0. Forke the torvalds/linux Github repo into my own account, clone it locally into `~/linux`, and cd into that new directory.
 1. `uname -a` - gives the current running linux version